scottboms/kirby-microseasons/README.md

       'dateformat' => 'M d, Y' // e.g. 'M d', 'Y-m-d', etc.
     ],

+## Section

+The plugin also includes a custom `section` type called `microseasons` that you can use to display information within the panel.
+This can be added to a blueprint and also adopts any defined configuration options.

+    sections:
+      microseasons:
+        type: microseasons

 ## Disclaimer

 This plugin is provided "as is" with no guarantee.
 Use it at your own risk and always test before using it in a production environment.
 If you identify an issue, typo, etc, please [create a new issue](https://github.com/scottboms/kirby-microseasons/issues/new) so I can investigate.